 - Ticker: scrolling text displayed in the lower third; usually the text moves from the right side of the screen to the left side; also called news tickers, crawl, crawlers, or slide.

-- Timer: a design element that displays a countdown to a specific time; often shown before the start of the livestream or during a live auction to indicate the time left to bid.
+- Timer: a design element that displays a countdown to a specific time; often shown during pre-show before the start of the main live stream program or during a live auction to indicate the time left to bid.

-During a livestream, the technical producer often transitions from one input to another very quickly.
-To do this seamlessly, scenes are created as part of building the show.
+The technical producer often transitions from one input to another quickly during a live stream.
+In order to do this seamlessly, scenes are created as part of building the show.
 Scenes are pre-designed multiviews that can be brought into the live feed instantly rather than selecting each input separately.

 Building the Show